 Again, good photographs, drawings, plans, and other visual aids are crucial in the review process.
 When filling out the State Tax Credit application, only one set of photos is needed.

 For the Federal ITC, there is a $250 fee to review Part 2, and a larger fee to review Part 3.
 The Part 3 fee depends on the cost of the rehabilitation, and varies between $500 and $2,500.
 These fees are charged by the National Park Service- there is no additional charge from the state.
 You do not have to send any money with your application.
 The Park Service will send you a letter requesting payment once they have received the application.

 For the State Tax Credit for residential properties, fees vary between $0 and $1,000 based on the cost of the rehabilitation.
 For the State Tax Credit for commercial properties, the Part 1 fee is $250 - $500 and the Part 2 fee is 3% of the value of the credits issued.

 History Colorado has up to 45 days to review applications for the State Tax Credit for residential properties and the Federal ITC.
 History Colorado and the Colorado Office of Economic Development and International Trade have 90 days to review commercial applications for State Tax Credits.

 The National Park Service has up to 30 days request payment for review.
 Once the payment is received, they have another 30 days to review the project and respond to the applicant.

-If either the state or the Park Service has questions about the project, or if there is missing information, the process can take longer.
-Both the state and Park Service are required to respond within the above time limits in every situation, however.
-The average State Tax Credit project takes 1-2 months to review; the average Federal ITC project takes 2-3 months.
+If either the State of Colorado or the National Park Service has questions about the project, or if there is missing information, the process can take longer.
+Both the State and Park Service are required to respond within the above time limits in every situation, however.
+The average Tax Credit project takes 2-3 months to review.

 Can you recommend a (roofer, builder, architect, window company, door maker, etc.)?